-As a therapist, my hope is to provide a comprehensive toolbox of easy and practical tips—all in one place—that you can immediately put into practice to make things better as you overcome depression.
+As a therapist, my objective is to provide a comprehensive toolbox of easy and practical depression-busting tips—all in one place—that you can immediately put into practice to improve your mood and your thoughts as you work to prevent or overcome depression.

 2. Get Enough Sleep

 3. Eat Healthy

 4. Connect with People

 8. Do Meditation, Mindfulness or Yoga

 9. Stop the Stinkin’ Thinkin’ / Change Your Negative Self-Talk